Accredited Service Provider

 Prior to applying for ASP authorisation with Ausgrid, you need to first become accredited under the ASP Scheme.
 Refer to the ASP Accreditation Scheme website for information about how to become an Accredited Service Provider.

-Please note: The authorisation of Level 3 ASPs is not currently managed through the Pegasus System.
+Please note: The authorisation of Level 3 ASPs is not currently managed through the Avetta System.

 If your business provides services directly to Ausgrid, for works that are not customer funded contestable work, you are a partner or subcontractor.
 Refer to the links below for more information: